 The many springs in Beykoz were a principal source of drinking water for Istanbul, the water being carried in boats down the Bosphorus.
 With so much water, it naturally possessed scores of fountains, most notably Ishak Aga Fountain, Anadolu Kavagi Iskele Fountain, and the Mahmud II Fountain from which still pours the water of Karakulak spring.
 The picturesque villages around it nestled in a sea of green.
 There is Mahmutsevket Pasa, formerly inhabited by Greeks, Cumhuriyet (the former Cavuslu Ciftligi), Cavusbasi which grew up around a hunting lodge built by Yusuf Izzettin Pasa, Kilicli established during the time of Tamerlane’s invasion of Anatolia and Bozhane.
 The village of Polonezkoy was established by the Polish Adam Cartoriski in 1842 and is still home to a Polish community.
 Today Polonezkoy is famous for its cherries and pork products, and the inhabitants also make a living from running guest houses for the many city folks who come to enjoy the beautiful countryside.

 The district is almost entirely forest, looking from a distance like a sea of trees.
-In 1994 a study was made of the monumental ancient trees and several 200 year-old trees were identified, including a chestnut with a girth of 6.3 metres, a diameter of 1.97 metres and a height of 19.5 metres at Kaymakdonduran, a popular picnic area; an oriental plane on Beykoz Meadow with a girth of 6.4 metres, a diameter of over 2 metres, and a height of 25 metres; and another oriental plane towering 33.5 metres in height in the grounds of the Children’s Hospital.
+In 1994 a study was made of the monumental ancient trees and several 200-year-old trees were identified, including a chestnut with a girth of 6.3 meters, a diameter of 1.97 meters and a height of 19.5 meters at Kaymakdonduran, a popular picnic area; an oriental plane on Beykoz Meadow with a girth of 6.4 meters, a diameter of over 2 meters, and a height of 25 meters; and another oriental plane towering 33.5 meters in height in the grounds of the Children’s Hospital.
 A stone pine 170 years of age can be seen in Pasabahce and an ash tree of 150 years of age in the old cemetery.
 Tallest of all these ancient trees is an oriental pine at Anadolu Kavagi with a height of 34 meters and a girth of 6.8 meters.